hasura/ndc-storage/docs/objects.md

 ## Download Objects

 Similar to upload.
-You can download object files directly by encoding the file content to base64-encoded string or generate a presigned URL.
+You can download object files directly by encoding the file content to base64-encoded string or generating a pre-signed URL.
 Presigned URLs are also recommended to avoid memory leaks.

-### Generate presigned URL (recommended)
+### Generate pre-signed URL (recommended)

-Input the object path and the optional expiry of the presigned URL (if the `defaultPresignedExpiry` setting is configured).
+Input the object path and the optional expiry of the pre-signed URL (if the `defaultPresignedExpiry` setting is configured).

 ```gql
 query GetSignedDownloadURL {